PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - To calculate the transmission loss.

   * - transline fix cost
-    - Fixed operation and maintaince cost of different technologies.
+    - Fixed operation and maintenance costs of different technologies.
     - To calculate the system cost.

   * - transline investment cost